thenasko/mathematics-in-the-world/algorithms/bits.md

 > How can you check whether a positive integer is a power of 2 without using loops or the logarithm function?

+### Counting ones

+> Given an integer, count the number of ones in its binary presentation.